 Twisted ankle?
 Be prepared if one happens in your family

-The temperature is dropping (finally!), and it’s a perfect time to spend a Saturday at Seven Oaks Park, disc golfing with the family.
+It’s a perfect time to spend a Saturday at Seven Oaks Park, disc golfing with the family.

 Vanderbilt Orthopaedics offers the following details for R.I.C.E: